Frock coat: Earlier frock

-Other meanings of the term frock include clerical garb and a type of woman's dress combining a skirt with a shirt–blouse top.
+Other meanings of the term frock include clerical garb (a cassock), and a type of women's dress combining a skirt with a blouse.

 Military uniforms

 The first military frock coats were issued late in the Napoleonic Wars to French line infantry and Prussian Landwehr troops.
 Unwilling to soil the expensive tail coats on campaign, the French adopted a loose fitting single-breasted coat with contrasting collar and cuffs.
 The Germans, having been devastated by years of war, were unable to afford elaborate uniforms like the British line infantry and chose a peaked cap and double-breasted blue coat, again with contrasting collar and cuffs, as these were cheaper to produce for the large numbers of recruits, smart enough for full dress and more practical for campaigns.

 By the 1840s, frock coats were regulation for the American, Prussian, Russian and French armies.
 By 1834 officers of the British Army had adopted a dark blue/black frock coat for ordinary duties, derived from an earlier greatcoat worn during the Napoleonic period.
 US army officers were first issued navy blue frocks during the Mexican War, with gold epaulettes and peaked caps of the German pattern.
 Enlisted USMC personnel received a double breasted version with red piping worn with a leather stock and shako to reflect their status as an elite unit.
 Infantry soldiers continued to be issued the 1833 pattern shell jacket until the M1858 uniform complete with French style kepi entered service shortly before the US Civil War.